softdevteam/mattermost-github-integration/README.md

 }
 ```

-Then start the server with `python server.py`.
+Start the server with `python server.py`.

+### Method 2

+Download `config.template` and save it as `config.py` on your machine, changing
+your details as described above.

-The project can also be run as a flask application:
+The project can then be run as a flask application:

 ```
 export FLASK_APP=mattermostgithub